kubermatic/docs/content/advanced/addons/_index.en.md

 Installation and configuration of this addons is done by the `addon-controller` which is part of `kubermatic`.
 Two components are responsible for the addons management:

-* `kubermatic-controller-manager` is a wrapper for the `addon-controller` and provides a path to the addon manifests via flag `kubermatic-api -addons=/opt/addons`
-* `kubermatic-api` controls which of the addons should be installed via flag `kubermatic-controller-manager -addons=dns,...`
+* `kubermatic-controller-manager` is a wrapper for two addons `addon-controller` and `addon-installer-controller` and provides a path to the addon manifests via flag `-addons-path=/opt/addons` and  controls which of the addons should be installed via flag `-addons-list=dns,...`

 #### Configuration

-The configuration of `kubermatic-controller-manager` and `kubermatic-api` is done via flags.
+The configuration of `kubermatic-controller-manager`is done via flags.
 Deployment of this components is done via [helm](https://docs.helm.sh/using_helm/#using-helm).
 Helm charts for this components are stored in `charts/kubermatic/templates/` folder from the `kubermatic-installer` repository.
-You can find kubermatic-api chart  [here](https://github.com/kubermatic/kubermatic-installer/blob/release/v2.6/charts/kubermatic/templates/kubermatic-api-dep.yaml) and kubermatic-controller-manager chart  [here](https://github.com/kubermatic/kubermatic-installer/blob/release/v2.6/charts/kubermatic/templates/kubermatic-controller-manager-dep.yaml).
+You can find kubermatic-controller-manager chart  [here](https://github.com/kubermatic/kubermatic-installer/blob/release/v2.6/charts/kubermatic/templates/kubermatic-controller-manager-dep.yaml).
 Configuration of the charts can be done via the `values.yaml` file and applied with `helm upgrade`

 ```
 helm upgrade --install --wait --timeout 300 --values values.yaml --namespace kubermatic kubermatic charts/kubermatic
 ```

-`kubermatic-api` controls which addons should be installed by default. `addon-manager` controls where to get the manifests for the addons and the installation process of the addons.
+`addon-installer-manager` controls which addons should be installed by default. `addon-manager` controls where to get the manifests for the addons and the installation process of the addons.

 `kubermatic` is delivered with manifests for all default addons.
 Each addon is represented by manifest files in a sub-folder.
 All addons will be build into a docker container `kubermatic/addons` which the `addon-controller` uses to install addons.
 The docker image is freely accessible to let customers extend & modify this image for their own purpose.
 The addon-controller will read all addon manifests from a specified folder.
 The default folder for this is `/opt/addons` and it should contain sub-folders for each addon.
 This folder is created as a Volume during the container initialization process of `addon-manager` in the [init pod](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-initialization/) and is specified in [kubermatic-controller-manager-dep.yaml](https://github.com/kubermatic/kubermatic-installer/blob/release/v2.6/charts/kubermatic/templates/kubermatic-controller-manager-dep.yaml).

 #### Install and run addons

-`kubermatic-api` component will add all default addons (`canal,dashboard,dns,heapster,kube-proxy,openvpn,rbac`) to the user cluster.
-You can override the default plugins with the command line parameter `kubermatic-api -adons="canal,dns,heapster,kube-proxy,openvpn,rbac"` if you don't want to install `dashboard` addon.
-Or you can change a list of addons in `.Values.kubermatic.addons.defaultAddons` in the kubermatic `values.yaml` file before the installation.
+`kubermatic-controller-manager` component will add all default addons (`canal,dashboard,dns,heapster,kube-proxy,openvpn,rbac`) to the user cluster.
+You can override the default plugins with the command line parameter `kubermatic-controller-manager -adons-list="canal,dns,heapster,kube-proxy,openvpn,rbac"` if you don't want to install `dashboard` addon.
+Or you can change a list of addons in `.Values.kubermatic.controller.addons.defaultAddons` in the kubermatic `values.yaml` file before the installation.

 #### Template variables